AnanthGroup/SC-IVR-Code-Package/README.md

 W.H.
 Miller, J. Phys.
 Chem.
 A 105, 2942 (2001)

-Created by Matthew S. Church
+Created by Matthew S. Church, Sergey V. Antipov and Nandini Ananth.

 Disclaimer: The code contained in this package has been written, edited, and used by members of the Ananth group.
 It has not been formally reviewed, nor published, nor are there copyrights.
 Bugs and errors may be present.